Hexellate/Testing/GIT_MODEL.md

 To update a release branch, push commits to the branch in accordance with the guidelines of release branches outlined above.
 If a release version is approved by an admin for distribution, the changes must then be merged into develop where applicable (i.e. if a feature has been rewritten in develop, then it shouldn't be merged).
 Merges back into develop must be done with a pull request.
 Approval of a build will create a new commit with an updated prerelease component, which will also be tagged with the version of the build.
 This commit should be included in the aforementioned merge.

 To finalize a release branch, merge all remaining changes into develop where applicable, followed by a pull request into master.
 If the pull request passes all tests, has no merge conflicts and is approved by the reviewer(s), then the branch may be merged at an administrator's discretion.
-Following this, the CI server will strip the prerelease component from the version, and will produce a build for the stable channel.
+Following this, a manual build must be triggered on the CI serverm which will strip the prerelease component from the version, and will produce a build for the stable channel.
 This build may then be approved for distribution by an admin of the CI server, at which point the latest commit will be tagged, and the build will be distributed.

 ### **Hotfix Branches**